 The largest and newest ships will also have the latest and greatest features for you to enjoy.
 For instance, Norwegian’s newest ships have the world’s only go-kart tracks at sea.
-Carnival’s newest ship will have the first at-sea roller coaster.
+Carnival’s newest ship has the first at-sea roller coaster.

 It’s not just amusements, however.
 Newer ships also have the latest in restaurants, shows, and other perks as well.

 Our suggestion is that if you can spring the extra money, we suggest looking toward newer ships when booking your cruise.
-They simply offer the latest and greatest.
+They simply offer the latest and greatest with more to do.
 And with cruise ships pushing the envelope of what can be included on a cruise ship in recent years, the difference can be dramatic.

 Choosing a Departure Port

 As cruising has boomed in popularity, the number of ports you can sail from has also increased.
 With cruises leaving ports from Seattle to New York, literally hundreds of millions of Americans live within a few hours drive of a cruise port.